-There is a running list of players in both the Eastern and Western Conferences that have never been selected to an All-Star Game.
-Take a look at the players who could be picked to play in their first ever All-Star Game this season
+There is a running list in both the Eastern and Western Conferences that have never been selected to an All-Star Game.
+Take a look at the players who could be picked to play in their first ever All-Star Game this season.

 Potential first-time Eastern Conference All-Stars

 Zach LaVine - G - Chicago Bulls: 22.9 points (45.1% FG, 35.2% 3PT), 4.2 rebounds, 4.2 assists, 1.0 steals